faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 kubectl create secret tls my-tls-secret --cert=tls.crt --key=tls.key
 ```

-As soon as you will run this command two new files will be created in your account.
+As soon as you will run this command two new files will be created in your directory.

 One with the name of tls.crt & another with the name of tls.key.